 Hydroxypropyl methyl cellulose ether is a synthetic polymer made from natural cellulose and chemically modified.
-Cellulose ether is a derivative of natural cellulose and cellulose ether production is different from synthetic polymers.
+Cellulose ether is a derivative of natural cellulose.
+Cellulose ether production is different from synthetic polymers.
 Its most basic material is cellulose, the natural polymer compound.

 Hydroxypropyl methyl cellulose is a white or slightly yellowish powder and is odourless, tasteless and non-toxic.
 It is soluble in cold water and solvents mixed with organic matter, forming a clear viscous solution.
 The solution for water has surface activity, high transparency, strong stability and dissolution in water is not affected by pH.